Who should I notify when I cannot attend university online classes due to illness?

 How can I help to prevent the spread of the virus?

-Good hygiene is the key to prevent the spread of the virus.
+Good hygiene and social distancing is the key to prevent the spread of the virus.

 - Please wash your hands regularly, for 20 seconds with soap and water.
-Wash them when you arrive on campus and when you get home, before and after eating food, before and after using the toilet, and after any cough or sneeze.
+If you need to go out, wash them before you leave and as soon as you get back, before and after eating food, before and after using the toilet, and after any cough or sneeze.

 - If you do not have access to washing facilities for whatever reason, use a hand sanitizer with a minimum of 60% alcohol content.